Eltaf-azizi/Responsive-Web-Design/README.md

 - **Ferris Wheel**: A creative coding project that brings a Ferris wheel to life with animations.
 - **Penguin**: A stylized representation of a penguin created with CSS.

+# Technology Used
+HTML
+CSS(including Flexbox, Grid, and CSS Animation)